ChristElise/christelise.github.io/_posts/2024-10-27-dreaming-walkthrough.md

 ![](/assets/img/posts/walthrough/tryhackme/2024-10-27-dreaming/2-browse.png)
 ![](/assets/img/posts/walthrough/tryhackme/2024-10-27-dreaming/3-browse.png)

 This directory has directory listing enabled and we can identify a new directory named `pluck-4.1.13`.
 Pluck is a CMS and we can see the version number in the directory's name.
-We can Google this version number to see if the is any public exploit.
+We can Google this version number to see if there is a public exploit.
 ![](/assets/img/posts/walthrough/tryhackme/2024-10-27-dreaming/vuln-dis.png)

 This version number is vulnerable to an authenticated file upload vulnerability.
 The pluck CMS has no default credentials as they are set during installation.
 If we try to log in using common default passwords, we will find that the admin portal is protected by the common weak password p******d.